Burnett Koala Program - Citizen Science

 The data gathered by citizen scientists will inform the protection and enhancement of crucial koala habitats, population diversity and recovery efforts in addition to scaffolding on previous state data collection efforts in other regions and value adding to the ground truthing of current population estimates for the Inland Burnett Region.

-BCCA designed a field guide to support citizen scientists in building their knowledge and awareness regarding regional koala populations and the importance of habitat health, in addition to assisting in the identification and recording of koala presence, activity and habitat health of the Burnett.
-BCCA also produced a tree planting guide for koala habitat in the Burnett Catchment – click here!!
+BCCA designed a field guide and tree planting guide to support citizen scientists in building their knowledge and awareness regarding regional koala populations and the importance of habitat health, in addition to assisting in the identification and recording of koala presence, activity and habitat health of the Burnett.

 We ran a regionwide koala tracking operation through photo competitions during the breeding seasons.
 A total of 124 sightings were recorded by community.
 The sightings were contributing data to the Atlas of Living Australia – Burnett Koala Program | Project | BioCollect